plongquian/pet_shelter/source/index.rst

 process, and the events that we host here at our shelter!

 We also have a variety of animals who are looking for their forever home.
-Stop by our Adoption page to explore what types of dogs, cats, and smaller pets we have in our facility.
+Stop by our `Adoption`_ page to explore what types of dogs, cats, and smaller pets we have in our facility.

+.. _Adoption: file:///C:/Users/annie.stolte/Documents/pet_shelter/build/html/adoption/index.html

 We are so glad you are here, and look forward to working with you!